Insurance framework enhancements

 These assessment methods support candidates’ development and application of both academic and work-related knowledge, whilst providing greater flexibility outside the constraints of twice-yearly exam sessions.

-April 2018 final written examination
+April 2020 final written examinations

 - (P61) Life, critical illness and disability underwriting